finkusuma-dev/frontendmenter-blog-preview-card/README.md

 }
 ```

-I also tried to use the local static fonts with this code:
+And setup local static fonts with this code:

 ```css
 @font-face {